thisismetis/Metis_Fundamentals/git_and_github/readme.md

 * If you are **cloning a course repo for the first time** or need a refresher on the workflow, see the detailed instructions [here](./git_setup.md)

-* If you need to set up a **personal Git/GitHub repo** e.g. for a Metis project submission, see this [practical walkthrough](./personal_git_github_walkthrough.pdf).
+* If you need to set up a **personal Git/GitHub repo** e.g. for a Metis project submission, see this [practical walkthrough video](https://www.youtube.com/watch?v=Ef9qFmtVDmI&feature=youtu.be) or its accompanying [walkthrough slides](./personal_git_github_walkthrough.pdf).
 Using this approach to also create a regularly updated **backup copy of your code for Metis projects** is optional, but strongly encouraged!

 ## Additional Resources